Kevin R. Kosar, Ph.D., is the Director of the Governance Project and a Senior Fellow at the R Street Institute, a Washington, DC think-tank.

-Kosar’s writings have appeared in scholarly and professional journals, such as Presidential Studies Quarterly, Public Administration Review, and Teachers College Record; and in popular media, including The Weekly Standard magazine, the Chicago Sun-Times, New York Press, and Philadelphia Inquirer newspapers, and a variety of online publications.
+Kosar’s writings have appeared in scholarly and professional journals, such as Presidential Studies Quarterly, Public Administration Review, and Teachers College Record; and in popular media, including The Weekly Standard and Washington Monthly magazines, the Chicago Sun-Times, New York Press, and Philadelphia Inquirer newspapers, and a variety of online publications.

 - Food/Drink Inquiries: alcoholreviews [at] gmail.com